wyhinton/AwesomeHoudini/README.md

 ### **Awesome Houdini** ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)

 A collection of awesome Free/Open Source things regarding the SideFx Houdini ecosystem.

+Note that not all assets may be compatible with your houdini licensce/version.

 ---
 - Assets
   - General Purpose Asset Libraries/Toolboxes